cryptomator/cryptomator.github.io/content/comparisons/veracrypt-alternative.en.md

 Both tools use AES-256 as their primary algorithm, which is widely considered one of the most secure encryption standards.

-VeraCrypt also allows the use of other algorithms such as:
+VeraCrypt also allows the use of other algorithms, such as:

 - Serpent
 - Twofish